-- In fiscal year 2017 and 2016, RMA reported an improper payment rate of 1.96% and 2.02% respectively, which met the reduction target of 2.01% and 2.19% for those years. - RMA utilizes an enhanced process for AIP Performance Reviews (APR).
-The reviews are used to determine whether an AIP's internal controls and operations comply with SRA requirements and whether the AIP demonstrates satisfactory performance in the areas reviewed.
+- In fiscal year 2016 and 2015, RMA reported an improper payment rate of 2.02% and 2.20% respectively, which exceeded the reduction target of 2.19% and 5.75% for those years. - RMA enhanced the process for AIP Performance Reviews (APR) in 2016.
+The reviews are used to determine whether AIP's internal controls and operations comply with SRA requirements and whether the AIP demonstrates satisfactory performance in the areas reviewed. - During USDA High-Dollar Overpayments Reports Review, the Office of the Inspector General (OIG) audited RMA's fiscal year 2015 improper payment rate and review process.
+RMA received no recommendations from this audit.